Exotic t-structures and actions of quantum affine algebras: Introduction

-Passing from the loop to the Kac--Moody realization one writes $E_0$ and $F_0$ as a linear combinations of compositions of $E_i \otimes t^j$ and $F_i \otimes t^j$.
+To pass between the KM and DJ realizations one writes $E_0$ and $F_0$ as a linear combinations of compositions of $E_i \otimes t^j$ and $F_i \otimes t^j$.
 The analogous result at the categorical level of this is explained in Appendix \ref{sec:appdrinfeld}.
 It turns out that $\E_0,\F_0$ are given by complexes of functors corresponding to $E_i \otimes t^j, F_i \otimes t^j$.
-This suggests that, at the categorical level, the equivalence of these two realizations is achieved as an equivalence between homotopy categories: roughly speaking an equivalence between an $L\gl_n$ action and the homotopy category of an $\hgl_n$ action.
+This suggests that, at the categorical level, the equivalence of these two realizations is achieved as an equivalence between homotopy categories: roughly speaking an equivalence between an $U_q(L\gl_n)_{DJ}$ action and the homotopy category of a $U_q(L\gl_n)_{KM}$ action.

-Now consider an $L\gl_n$ action on a triangulated (graded) category $\K$.
-Switching to the Kac--Moody realization one obtains an $\hgl_n$ action on $\K$.
-In ideal circumstances, the triangulated category $\K$ would be the homotopy category of an additive category on which $\hgl_n$ acts.
-A weaker expectation is that $\K$ should be equipped with a t-structure such that the action of $\hgl_n$ is t-exact.
+Now consider an action of $U_q(L\gl_n)_{DJ}$ on a triangulated (graded) category $\K$.
+Switching to the Kac--Moody realization one obtains an action of $U_q(L\gl_n)_{KM}$ on $\K$.
+In ideal circumstances, the triangulated category $\K$ would be the homotopy category of an additive category on which $U_q(L\gl_n)_{KM}$ acts.
+A weaker expectation is that $\K$ should be equipped with a t-structure where the generators of $U_q(L\gl_n)_{KM}$ is t-exact.
 The purpose of this paper is to make this expectation precise.

 Our main applications are geometric (Sections \ref{sec:examples} and \ref{sec:t}).
-This is not surprising since, going back to work of Nakajima \cite{N} on quiver varieties, categorical $\g$ actions on categories of coherent sheaves often extend to $L\g$ actions -- the extra loop structure usually coming by way of line bundles.
-When $\g$ is of finite type it makes sense to expect that the $\hg$ action (induced by the $L\g$ action) is exact with respect to some exotic t-structure.
+This is not surprising since, going back to work of Nakajima \cite{N} on quiver varieties, actions of $U_q(\g)$ on categories of coherent sheaves often extend to an action of $U_q(L\g)$ actions -- the extra loop structure usually coming by way of line bundles.
+When $\g$ is of finite type it makes sense to expect that the generators of $U_q(L\g)_{KM}$ are exact with respect to some exotic t-structure.